Magesh361/Magesh361/README.md

 ## ✅ Open to Opportunities

-I'm open to internships or full-time roles as a **Data Analyst**
+- I'm open to internships or full-time    roles as a **Data Analyst. **
-Connect with me to collaborate or discuss opportunities 🚀
+- Connect with me to collaborate or       discuss opportunities 🚀

 ---